jgongala/InternetTechnologies/index.md

 ## Purpose

--Make web application development more manageable and efficient.
+- Make web application development more manageable and efficient.
--Provides a progressive framework.
+- Provides a progressive framework.
--Incremental Adoption which can be incrementally adopted into projects of all sizes.
+- Incremental Adoption which can be incrementally adopted into projects of all sizes.
--Versatility: Suitable for both simple Single-Page Applications (SPAs) and complex enterprise-level systems.
+- Versatility: Suitable for both simple Single-Page Applications (SPAs) and complex enterprise-level systems.
--Empowerment: Empowers developers to craft user interfaces with ease.
+- Empowerment: Empowers developers to craft user interfaces with ease.

 ![Slide6](https://github.com/jgongala/InternetTechnologies/assets/65823190/2008a7e4-6752-4dcb-8aab-6e97c43911d8)

 ## Who Uses It

--Diverse Adoption: It is trusted by a diverse range of organizations and developers worldwide like these companies like Alibaba, Xiaomi, and Adobe, among others, have adopted Vue.js for their web projects.
+- Diverse Adoption: It is trusted by a diverse range of organizations and developers worldwide like these companies like Alibaba, Xiaomi, and Adobe, among others, have adopted Vue.js for their web projects.
--Accessible to All: Its approachable learning curve accommodates developers of all skill levels, from startups to established tech giants.
+- Accessible to All: Its approachable learning curve accommodates developers of all skill levels, from startups to established tech giants.
--In Summary: Vue.js is known for its simplicity, flexibility, and broad user base, empowering efficient development of dynamic and interactive web applications.
+- In Summary: Vue.js is known for its simplicity, flexibility, and broad user base, empowering efficient development of dynamic and interactive web applications.
--All that make Vue.js A Trusted Framework Worldwide -Here are some examples of companies that use Vue.js in their projects
+- All that make Vue.js A Trusted Framework Worldwide
+- Here are some examples of companies that use Vue.js in their projects

 ![Slide7](https://github.com/jgongala/InternetTechnologies/assets/65823190/959c86e7-ee41-46e3-b8ba-25b064f33e47)